roytang/blog/content/notes/2016/03/d1a1nif/index.md

 > That I don't know.
 Sa unit ko, walang ganyan.
 Cliche na pero, each unit in different areas operate independently from one another, so kung majajustify nila yun, sila na yun.

-Please find someone who can answer, that would be great\n
+Please find someone who can answer, that would be great